CER-REC/conditions/app/components/ShareIcon/README.md

 The Share Icon component is a public component that will render the icons for Email, Facebook, Twitter, and LinkedIn.
 The Share Icon will be used by the Main Info Bar and Shortcut Info Bar components.
-This component will handle generating a shortened URL for users to share their View of the visualization.
+This component will handle generating a shortened URL for users to share their View of the visualization and will use the CircleContainer and Icon public components.

 ## Associated Components

 * Main Info Bar [ PUBLIC ]
 * Shortcut Info Bar [ PUBLIC ]
-* Donwloads text [ PRIVATE ]
+* Downloads text [ PRIVATE ]
+* Circle Container [ PUBLIC ]
+* Icon [ PUBLIC ]

 ## Requirements